 A report from 2006 stated that Moto operated a shop and a Franklin's of Boston in Terminal 2.
 A sign outside had a number of covered-up logos, including what looked like Burger King.
 By now it was only handling freight traffic, and the building was showing its age.

 The building was demolished in 2008.
 As of 2021, some internal Moto documents still listed Dover Terminal 2 as one of their sites.

 Another catering building was built for use by Moto in 2004.
 This one was in Terminal 3, branded "Broadwalk Shopping", but known internally as "Passenger Service Building West".

 It used a much more modern design with a tall, glass front and seating spread over two levels.
-The second level acting as a viewing platform over the harbour.
+The second level acted as a viewing platform over the harbour.
 Similar facilities to usual were offered inside: Burger King, Caffè Ritazza, Gscape game arcade, a Travelex Bureau de Change and a shopping area which used the Broadwalk name.

 Moto also operated a Caffè Ritazza and a shop in the Dover Travel Centre, which was the 'land' side of Eastern Docks.
-The building itself opened in the early 1980s and was built underneath a car park, making the building itself difficult to see.
+That building opened in the early 1980s and was built underneath a car park, making the building itself difficult to see.

-The Travel Centre closed in April 2014, but tenants were moved to the Passenger Handling Building, with Moto opening a Costa unit within it.
+The Travel Centre closed in April 2014, but tenants were moved to the Passenger Handling Building, with Moto opening a Costa unit within that.

 In addition to the terminal facilities described here, Dover Port used to sell fuel too.
 It wasn't ran by any of the operators discussed so far, but was branded Mobil (later BP) and positioned at the entrance to the docks.
 This was closed in about 2004.